“The Asus ZenBook 13 OLED is a must-buy laptop, so long as you don't need a headphone jack.”

 The OLED panel feels like the future of laptop displays.

 397 nits is plenty bright to deter reflections, but it’s the colors that really make this display pop.
 100% in both sRGB and AdobeRGB color spaces is unheard of in a 1080p screen, and the color accuracy is among the best I’ve ever tested with a Delta E of 0.49.
-Photographers may bemoan the lack of a 4K option, but they definitely won’t complain about the colors.
+Photographers may bemoan the lack of a

 The display isn’t touch-enabled, which is common on 1080p screens.